Gagarin23/CollectionDataReaderGenerator/Readme.md

 # Collection DataReader Generator

-This is a very fast and tiny tool to generate a DataReader for a collection of objects.
+This is a very fast and tiny tool to generate a DataReader and IEnumerable\<SqlDataRecord\> for a collection of objects.
 Attributes do collection to sql table parameter mapping.
 - Boxing free
 - No reflection
 - No IL generation